 2.«#» “Simulated Output Energy Schedule(s)” means the amount of energy that is calculated by the Simulator as «Customer Name»’s simulated generation amount associated with each Simulator Project.

-2.«#» “Simulator Parameters” means the operating parameters applicable to the Simulator Projects and which BPA develops as inputs to the Simulator to reflect Operating Constraints, pursuant to section 3.2 of Exhibit M.
+2.«#» “Simulator Parameters” means the operating parameters applicable to the Simulator Projects and which BPA develops as inputs to the Simulator to reflect Operating Constraints, pursuant to section 3.2 of Exhibit L.

 2.«#» “Simulator Projects” means any of the hydroelectric projects represented in the Simulator, including those projects that comprise the Coulee-Chief Complex and the Lower Columbia Complex.

-2.«#» “Slice Computer Application” or “SCA” means BPA’s proprietary computer hardware, software and related processes, developed, updated, and maintained by BPA and consisting of: (1) the Simulator; (2) the BOS Module; (3) the Default User Interface; and (4) other related processes, including but not limited to communications, scheduling, electronic tagging and accounting for Slice Output Energy, all as described in Exhibit M.
+2.«#» “Slice Operating Day” means the current day that BPA makes Slice Output Energy available.

-2.«#» “Slice Output” means the quantities of energy, peaking energy, storage, and ramping capabilities available from the Tier 1 System Resources, as adjusted for Designated System Obligations and established pursuant to the SCA, that «Customer Name» is entitled to purchase under the Slice Product, as determined by applying «Customer Name»’s Slice Percentage to such quantities.
+2.«#» “Slice Output” means the quantities of energy, peaking energy, storage, and ramping capabilities available from the Tier 1 System Resources, as adjusted for Designated System Obligations and established pursuant to the POCSA, that «Customer Name» is entitled to purchase under the Slice Product, as determined by applying «Customer Name»’s Slice Percentage to such quantities.

 2.«#» “Slice Output Energy” means the energy made available to «Customer Name» under the Slice Product.

+2.## “Slice Output Energy Request” or “SOER” means the amount of Slice Output Energy «Customer Name» requests that BPA makes available for any given hour as established per section 7 of Exhibit L.

 2. «#» “Slice Percentage” means the percentage set forth in section 1 of Exhibit K applicable during each Fiscal Year that is used to determine the Slice Output that is made available to «Customer Name».